yawaramin/podb/README.md

 allowing users to set whatever language names they like can lead to embarrassing SQL injections.

-Of course, you can dynamically select the language e.g. with the Flask framework:
+Of course, you can dynamically select the language from the statically-known set, e.g. here we are using the Flask framework:

 ```python
 # app.py